Akufo-Addo’s failure in corruption fight monumental – Manteaw

 He said the actions of the President, his Attorney General and Finance Minister showed a concerted effort to frustrate Martin Amidu as the Special Prosecutor, stressing “Why did the President tell him [Amidu] that he would handle the report and didn’t go by his words?”

-“We have days to the election but they can’t campaign on corruption,” the MP said ” Amidu resigned because the NPP did not want him to do the right thing.”
+“We have days to election but they can’t campaign on corruption,” the MP adding Amidu resigned because "the NPP did not want him to do the right thing.”

 He stated that Ghanaians have seen the unwillingness of the NPP government to fight corruption and added, “before Ghana can investigate issues pertaining to corruption scandals, we must kick Nana Akufo-Addo out.”